polux/dart-polymer-dart-examples/README.md

 * Similar to boot.js required to be in `<head>`, your .dart script needs to be in `<body>`, ideally at the end.
   This might change, see https://code.google.com/p/dart/issues/detail?id=12388

+* apply-author-styles (which used to be on the `<element>` tag) is now set as a getter property on the class for the custom element. e.g.:

+    class MyElement extends PolymerElement {
+       bool get applyAuthorStyles => true;
+       // ...
+    }

 ## Known issues: